unievo/mcp/README.md

 # Model Context Protocol (MCP) Library

-Model Context Protocol (MCP) library that provide resources and tools for AI agents to understand and interact with domains specific tools and knowledge.
+Model Context Protocol (MCP) library that provides resources and tools for AI agents (Chatbots, Coding agents, etc.) to understand and interact with domains specific tools and knowledge.

 ## [MultiversX](https://multiversx.com/) - the EGLD Network